-Another function of the inflator is it has a hose that can be used to inflate air beds, pool floats, exercise balls and anything else that needs inflated manually.
+Another function of the inflator is it has a hose that can be used to inflate air beds, pool floats, exercise balls, and anything else that needs to be inflated manually.

-Ryobi make two cordless wet/dry vacs.
-They offer a six gallon and a three gallon version.
-While the six gallon version is fine, the three gallon type is easy to carry around.
-Its portability makes it a must have in your cordless arsenal because it is only a matter of time before you have a water issue in your home.
+Ryobi makes two cordless wet/dry vacs.
+They offer a six-gallon and a three-gallon version.
+While the six-gallon version is fine, the three-gallon type is easy to carry around.
+Its portability makes it a must-have in your cordless arsenal because it is only a matter of time before you have a water issue in your home.
 Being able to quickly remove the water can limit the damage.